rpasqualone/angular-webpack-scaffold/README.md

 Scaffolding for simple AngularJs 1 projects.
 Utilizing but not entirely leveraging babel(ES6) and webpack for building out application.

+TODO: Create build script to package compiled JS for Deployment

 ###Getting Started###

 There are two methods for getting started with this repo.